hero_Tamron90f2-8DiIII_24179

 Sealing: All three lenses in this comparison have a rubber grommet at the lens-mount plus further special weather-sealing throughout the construction. [+]

-Tamron’s new 90mm f2.8 Di III Macro turns out to be well featured with a score of 0[-]/3[0]/13[+]: The lens is pretty compact, can be configured widely with Tamron’s lens utility, is well protected against the elements and comes at a price well below the Nikon Z MC 105mm f2.8 VR S and Sony FE 90mm f2.8 Macro G OSS.
+Tamron’s new 90mm f2.8 Di III Macro turns out to be well featured with a score of 0[-]/3[0]/13[+]: The lens is pretty compact, can be configured widely with Tamron’s lens utility, is well protected against the elements and is cheaper than the Nikon Z MC 105mm f2.8 VR S or Sony FE 90mm f2.8 Macro G OSS.
 Its major deficiency is the lack of an optical image stabilization – but this may be a moot point with todays in-body stabilization and a widespread use of tripods in macro photography.
+This makes Tamron’s new macro lens an interesting alternative to the respective lenses from Nikon and Sony.

 Check prices on the Tamron 90mm f2.8 Di III Macro VXD at B&H, Adorama, WEX UK or Calumet.de.
 Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!